An Introduction to the Board

-The mission of the Board is to maintain the quality and integrity of the National Child Passenger Safety Certification Training Program.
-This program is used to train and certify child passenger safety (CPS) technicians and instructors.
+The mission of the Board is to oversee and maintain the technical quality, standardization and relevance of the curriculum which is part of the National Child Passenger Safety Certification Training Program throughout the United States.
+The program was created to train people to become certified child passenger safety (CPS) technicians and instructors in order to provide assistance to families and caregivers for the safe transportation of children.

-The Board works collaboratively with the National Highway Traffic Safety Administration (NHTSA), who has the ultimate authority over the curriculum, and with the Certifying Body, who has ultimate authority over the certification and re-certification processes.
-The Board channels insight from their representative organizations to NHTSA and the Certifying Body.
+The Board works with the National Highway Traffic Safety Administration (NHTSA), who has the responsibility to assure the technical accuracy of the curriculum, and with the Certifying Body, Safe Kids CPS Certification, who has responsibility, authority and liability for the certification and re-certification processes.
+The Board provides input and perspectives from their representative organizations and field, and to their representative constituencies, on ways to ensure the on-going significance of the National Child Passenger Safety Certification Training Program in keeping children safe.

 CPS Technicians and Instructors put their knowledge to work through a wide variety of programs and activities.
 The goal is to educate parents and other caregivers to properly protect their children in motor vehicles and to provide “hands-on” assistance in the proper use of child restraint systems and safety belts.